Skip to Content

 Is the Alaska Highway open year-round?

-Yes, the highway is open all year but there are very few services (gas, restaurants, lodging, etc) open during the winter months.
+Yes, the highway is open all year, but there are very few services (gas, restaurants, lodging, etc.) open during the winter months.

 How long does it take to drive the Alcan Highway?

-Where you are coming from also plays a huge factor on how long the drive to Alaska will be.
+Where you are coming from also plays a huge factor in how long the drive to Alaska will be.
 We highly suggest giving yourself at least a week and adding a few days to explore Banff National Park and Jasper National Park while driving through Alberta.
 One of our highlights was taking a Banff helicopter tour of the park.

 Alaska Highway Road Trip